kubernetes-sigs/gateway-api/docs-src/community.md

 ## Meetings

-Meetings discussing the evolution of the service APIs will alternate times to accommodate participants from various time zones.
-This calendar includes all Service APIs meetings as well as any other SIG-Network meetings.
+Meetings discussing the evolution of the Gateway API will alternate times to accommodate participants from various time zones.
+This calendar includes all Gateway API meetings as well as any other SIG-Network meetings.

 <iframe
   src="https://calendar.google.com/calendar/embed?src=88fe1l3qfn2b6r11k8um5am76c%40group.calendar.google.com"